 The servos can be connected to any of the 12 channels of the Mini Maestro arbitrarily.
 The image below shows the channel assignment used by our robot.
 A white number in a red circle next to a servo denotes the Maestro channel number for this servo.
 Even channels are used for the gripper servos, and odd channels for the rack-and-pinion servos.
 Channels 4 and 5 are skipped for spacing.

 For the power supply for the Maestro, you have a choice between a rechargeable 6V battery pack and a modified 6V, 3A (3000 mA) wall charger.
 The 1st option is safe but servos are power-hungry, and the battery pack drains quickly.
 Make sure you buy a high-capacity pack.

 The 2nd option requires that the charger's standard round connector be removed and replaced, or extended, by two wires ending in the standard female connectors.
 The work has to be completed by a competent technician proficient at soldering.
 The charger must be rated at 3A or higher.
 Our robot is powered by this power supply adapter extended as shown below.
 Use this option at your own risk.

-The servo controller should be attached to the back of the camera holder using a single small wood screw.
+The servo controller should be attached to the back of the camera holder using two small wood screws (camera_holder2.stl) or a single screw (camera_holder.stl).
 The image below shows the controller in its working position, with all the servo cables and power wires attached to it.
 The green and yellow wires in the lower-right corner of the image are power wires.

 The purpose of the servo calibration is to find two key target settings for each servo's channel.
 For the gripper servos, the two target signals are for the neutral position and the 90° position.
 For the rack-and-pinion servos, the two target signals are for the "near" position (hugging the cube) and the "far" position (releasing the cube.)
 These numbers are determined experimentally using the Maestro Control Center software available on the Pololu web site and installed on your PC.